-Lewis Studied the HND Public Services at Coleg Gwent Pontypool campus and is progressing to the final year of the BA (Hons) degree at the University of South Wales’ Pontypridd campus.
+Lewis studied the HND Public Services at Coleg Gwent Pontypool campus and progressed to the final year of the BA (Hons) degree at the University of South Wales’ Pontypridd campus.

 What made you choose to study a HND in college?